 The PASSporT extension mechanism for SIP RPH signing is used by the NS/EP NGN-PS Service Provider as a security protection tool.
 Originating NS/EP NGN-PS Service Provider are responsible for signing all NS/EP NGN-PS SIP Invites.
 However, a receiving Service Provider may decide whether all signed tokens are valued or only selected token are validated based on their security policy and threat detection mechanisms.

-SIP RPH Signing in support of NS/EP NGN-PS would Governance Model and Certificate Management

 Normative References